mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

   developing computational models thereof, and applying commonsense inference methods in NLP tasks.

-  We extended the evaluation phase for the shared tasks until 19 July!
+  We extended the evaluation phase for the shared tasks until 19 July! == OVER NOW

   August 19, 2019: Due date for workshop and shared task papers All deadlines refer to 11:59pm Pacific Daylight Savings Time (UTC/GMT -7 hours).